lch8/lch8.github.io/index.md

 Master student in the department of Electronic Engineering and Information Science, the University of Science and Technology of China (USTC), Hefei, P.R.China

 2013-2017
-B. Sc. majoring in Applied mathematics, the University of Science and Technology of China (USTC), Hefei, P.R.China
+B. Sc. majoring in Applied mathematics, School of the Gifted Young, the University of Science and Technology of China (USTC), Hefei, P.R.China

 # Publications